perks/polling-station/README.md

 A standalone library that creates scaffolding for interactive polls and questionnaires.
 Has support for saving and fetching from HTML5 localstorage as well as remote API endpoints

-Written in 100% plain-jane vanilla JavaScript
+Written in 100% vanilla JavaScript

+Developed with ♡ at PolicyMic